jblakeman/apt-select/README.md

 apt-select
 ========

-Select a fast, up to date Ubuntu apt mirror using a flexible set of criterion.
+Select a fast, up to date Ubuntu apt mirror using flexible filters.

-Unlike other mirror selection tools, apt-select has the ability to filter out any mirrors that aren't up to date for your distribution and machine architecture.

 Features
 -----------